TD Life Insurance Review

 Does TD Insurance require a medical exam?

-Most TD life insurance plans don’t require a medical exam if you’re under 50 and applying for less than $1 million in coverage.
-For higher amounts or older applicants, TD may request a health questionnaire or additional screening.
+Most TD life insurance plans don’t require a medical exam for instant approval.
+The thresholds are: up to $1,000,000 if you’re under 50, up to $500,000 if you’re under 60, and up to $250,000 if you’re under 70.
+For amounts above these thresholds or applicants with health concerns, TD may request a health questionnaire or additional screening.

 Can I get critical illness or disability coverage through TD?